Off (video game): Plot

-In the Official Ending, the player sides with the Batter and kills the Judge, allowing the Batter to flip the switch.
-Doing so displays, "The switch is now OFF," as the world fades to black.
+In the Special Ending, the player sides with The Judge and kills The Batter, and, during the credits, The Judge is seen sadly walking alone through the now-empty and lifeless purified Zones.
+In the Official Ending, the player sides with The Batter and kills The Judge, allowing him to flip the switch.
+Doing so displays the text, "The switch is now OFF", and the world fades to black.